lbechberger/ML4NLP/README.md

 ### Features

-`A note on one of Lucas' Questions - I do not understand what is meant by "*do they target positive or negative examples*" - Everything targets positive and negatives examples at once by definition - Something that helps finding positive examples also helps distinguishing it from negative examples.
+*A note on one of Lucas' Questions - I do not understand what is meant by "do they target positive or negative examples" - Everything targets positive and negatives examples at once by definition - Something that helps finding positive examples also helps distinguishing it from negative examples.
 A feature targeting positive examples without targeting negative examples would be, as far as I understand it, something like 'is a word'.
 Every positive example is a word, so it does target positive samples.
 As everything that is not a word is a negative example, it doesn't target negative examples.
 But, as can be seen here, such features are obviously useless.
 A feature that 'targets positive examples' could, for example, be 'is a verb' (if it's looked for relations/predicates).
-But while this feature targets positive examples (verbs are more likely to be a relation), it (via the law of excluded middle) also targets negative examples, as non-verbs are *less* likely to be a relation.
+But while this feature targets positive examples (verbs are more likely to be a relation), it (via the law of excluded middle) also targets negative examples, as non-verbs are _less_ likely to be a relation.
-So, all our features target positive examples as much as they target negative examples - their value should just be statistically different for positive and negative ones.`
+So, all our features target positive examples as much as they target negative examples - their value should just be statistically different for positive and negative ones.*

 *Note that we will often talk about Agent and Predicate as if they are given, and the Patient as if it was searched for, but this is only meant exemplary and with no loss of generality.*